Meet your DJ for a much better party!

 You’ll build a better relationship.

-- Knowing the DJ by Name, perhaps sharing a laugh over a story and then trusting each over will only help you to get a better service from them, and ultimately a better party.
+- Knowing the DJ by Name, perhaps sharing a laugh over a story and then trusting each over will only help you to get a better service from them, and ultimately a much better party.

 - When I walk into a Wedding and meet the couple, I’m “Jason” and never “Mr DJ”.
 Ok… the staff/other suppliers may call me the latter (but I always find out their names and ensure I use them… “Ms Duty Manager” can get some funny looks!).